 Reunion shows are usually made to cash in on the nostalgia modern audiences can hold for an older program.

 Typically done as a Made-for-TV Movie.
+Not to be confused with The Film of the Series.
 Often accompanied by a Documentary with the actors out-of-character.

 Much of the principal cast of Rave Master reprised their roles for the first time in 11 years in an OVA Cross Over with creator Hiro Mashima's later work, Fairy Tail.
 Mashima even treated the omake on which the OVA was based as a reunion for several characters in and of itself.